kashyapjoshi/kashyapjoshi.github.io/_pages/about.md

 At NMIMS, I have been teaching subjects like Digital Logic Design, Analog Electronics, Numerical methods, Microprocessor and Microcontrollers and Optical Fiber Systems for the past 10 years.
 I have also mentored student teams at various robotics competitions.

-I am working as a Co-Investigator on soft biomedical robots and the research is fully funded by the Indian Council of Medical Research.
+Currently, I am working as a Co-Investigator on soft biomedical robots and the research is fully funded by the Indian Council of Medical Research.